-The day your Swiss Krono USA Designer Floor Planks are installed is a lot like the day you drive a brand new car off the lot.
+The day your Swiss Krono USA American Concepts are installed is a lot like the day you drive a brand new car off the lot.
 You find yourself staring at their pristine beauty with bittersweet pride, thinking, “They will never look this perfect again.”

 Unlike the car, though, laminate wood floors are designed to be beautiful and durable, which means you can recapture that “just-installed look” any time by simply cleaning them.